 - A full transcription of the 1891 Census of the Stilton sub-District of the Peterborough Registration District (RG12/1225) in which Denton was enumerated, and which took place on 5th April 1891, has also been produced by the Huntingdonshire FHS (as Fiche C-15).

-- The fiche mentioned above are available from the Huntingdonshire FHS.
+- The fiche mentioned above are available from the Cambridgeshire and Huntingdonshire FHS.

 - An index of surnames in the 1851 Census of the Peterborough Registration District (HO107/1747) in which Denton was enumerated (Folios 54 - 56), and which took place on 30th March 1851, has also been produced by the Peterborough & District FHS.